 If you like your intergalactic space cruisers masquerading as gaming laptops to have a bolder presence, you can get the m15 in an ever so tantalizing Nebula Red, which felt incredibly pleasant due to the soft-touch paint.

 Opening the lid is at once familiar and strange, like a techie deja vu.
 The palm rest and keyboard deck are coated in a lush, black soft touch finish.
 The full-size keyboard sits in a slight recess, glowing an expectant turquoise.
 The top of the deck is made of glossy plastic with the alien head/power button gleaming in a fiery yellow.
 A vent runs directly below the button, creating a funky, honeycomb pattern the length of the deck.

 Alienware has done a bit of downsizing when it comes to the customizable LED lights strategically placed around the m15's frame.
 Whereas a full-sized Alienware 15 has lighting along the sides, you'll only find the LEDs in the lid-mounted alien head, the keyboard and the power button.

-For those of us that really don't need two 1TB SSDs (or even one for that matter) there's the $2,349 configuration that drops the RAM down to 16GB, adds a 60Hz UHD (3840 x 2160) display and swaps out the previous storage option for a 512GB SSD with a 1TB hard drive.
+For those of us that really don't need two 1TB SSDs (or even one for that matter), the $2,099 configuration that we also tested drops the RAM down to 16GB, adds a 144Hz FHD (1920 x 1080) display and swaps out the previous storage option for a 512GB SSD.

 The $1,379 base model gets you the Core i7-8750H CPU, 8GB of RAM with a 1TB (+ 8GB SSD) Hybrid Drive, an Intel UHD Graphics 630 GPU, a Nvidia GeForce GeForce GTX 1060 Max-Q GPU with 8GB of VRAM and a 60Hz 1920 x 1080 panel.